PySimpleGUI/PySimpleGUI/docs/index.md

     background_color - background color
     justification - Justification for the text.
 String - 'left', 'right', 'center'
     pad - (x,y) amount of padding in pixels to use around element when packing
     key - used to identify element.
 This value will return as button if click_submits True
-    tooltip - string representing tooltip
+    right_click_menu - menu definition to displat if right clicked tooltip - string representing tooltip

 Some commonly used elements have 'shorthand' versions of the functions to make the code more compact.
 The functions `T` and `Txt` are the same as calling `Text`.